warpBytes/multizone-secure-iot-stack/README.md

  - Download the X300 bitstream .mcs file from https://github.com/hex-five/multizone-fpga/releases
  - Program the .mcs file to the Arty board using Vivado

 Software requirements: Install the reference RISC-V toolchain for Linux - directions specific to a fresh Ubuntu 18.04 LTS, other Linux distros generally a subset.
 To connect via TLS you'll need a TLS 1.3 client.
-If you itend to use openssl, make sure you have version 1.1.1a or greater.
-Openssl included in Debian stretch and Ubuntu
+If you itend to use OpenSSL, make sure you have version 1.1.1a or greater.
+At the time of writing, OpenSSL included in Debian 9 (stretch) and Ubuntu 18.04.2 is version 1.1.0, which does not support TLS 1.3.
  ```
  sudo apt update
  sudo apt upgrade -y